Emergency Dentistry – Frisco, TX

 Get Out of Dental Pain Fast

-Emergency Examination: We’ll take X-rays of your mouth and examine your teeth carefully so that we can figure out what the actual problem is.
+• Complimentary Emergency Consult: We'll provide a full examination.
+We'll take X-rays of your mouth and examine your teeth carefully so that we can figure out what the actual problem is.
 We’ll also prioritize relieving your immediate pain.

 The Most Common Dental Emergencies